eddelbuettel/linl/README.md

 ### Authors

-Dirk Eddelbuettel and Aaron Wolen.
+Dirk Eddelbuettel and Aaron Wolen with contribution by Michal Bojanowski and Iñaki Ucar.

+The included `wallpaper.sty` was written by Michael H.F.
+Wilkinson.

 ### License